-ERISA Considerations Subject to important considerations and conditions described in this Offering Memorandum, the 2005 Bonds may be purchased by or on behalf of an employee benefit plan or other retirement arrangement subject to Title I of The Employee Retirement Income Security Act of 1974, as amended ("ERISA"), and/or certain overlapping provisions of the Internal Revenue Code of 1986, as amended (the "Code"), provided that the plan's purchase or holding of the 2005 Bonds will not give rise to a "prohibited transaction" or otherwise be impermissible under ERISA or the Code.
-Each fiduciary who purchases any of the 2005 Bonds will be deemed to represent that a prohibited transaction will not occur by reason of the purchase or holding of the 2005 Bonds or, if one does occur, that an appropriate exemption applies.
+Related Parties otherwise be impermissible under ERISA or the Code.
+Each fiduciary who purchases any of the 2006 Bonds will be deemed to represent that a prohibited transaction will not occur by reason of the purchase or holding of the 2006 Bonds or, if one does occur, that an appropriate exemption applies.
 See "ERISA AND OTHER CODE CONSIDERATIONS."
-Related Parties One of the Directors of the Corporation is a related party to an Underwriter of the 2005 Bonds.
-See " THE CORPORATION " and the table therein entitled " The Board of Directors of the Corporation ."
-The Board of Directors of the Corporation authorized and approved the transactions contemplated by the General Resolution and all subsequent Series Resolutions, including the 2005 Series Resolution, in accordance with Title 33, Chapter 31, Article 8, Subarticle 3 (§33-31-831) of the Code of Laws of South Carolina, 1976, as amended (relating to the standards of conduct for directors and officers of South Carolina nonprofit corporations), which permits transactions by a nonprofit corporation.
+One of the Directors of the Corporation is a related party to an Underwriter of the 2006 Bonds.
+See " THE CORPORATION " and the table therein entitled " The Board of Directors of the Corporation. " transactions contemplated by the General Resolution additionzed and approved the Resolutions, including the 2006 Series Resolution, in accordance with Title 33, Chapter 31, Article 8, Subarticle 3 (§33-31-831) of the Code of Laws of South Carolina, 1976, as amended (relating to the standards of conduct for directors and officers of South Carolina nonprofit corporations), which permits transactions by a nonprofit corporation.
 Continuing Disclosure In the 2002 Series Resolution, the Corporation has covenanted to provide such continuing, secondary market disclosures and confirmations as are required by Rule 15c2-12 issued under the Securities Exchange Act of 1934, as amended, promulgated by the U.S. Securities and Exchange Commission.
 As of the date hereof, the Corporation is in compliance with its continuing disclosure undertaking with respect to the Prior Bonds.
-Inish Stools Exchange Irish Stock Exchange Listing Application will be made to list the 2005 Bonds on the Irish Stock Exchange.
+Further, as long as the 2006 Bonds are listed on the Irish Stock Exchange, the Corporation will make all required continuing disclosures applicable to such listing.
+Irish Stock Exchange Listing Application has been made to the Irish Financial Services Regulatory Authority, as competent authority under the Prospectus Directive, for the Offering Memorandum to be approved.
+This Offering Memorandum comprises a Prospectus for the purposes of the Prospectus Directive.
+Application has been made to the Irish Stock Exchange for the 2006 Bonds to be admitted to the Official List of the Irish Stock Exchange and trading on its regulated market.
 There can be no assurance that this listing will be obtained.
-The issuance and settlement of the 2005 Bonds is not conditioned on the listing of the 2005 Bonds on the Irish Stock Exchange.
-CUSIP Numbers 2005 Series A-1 Bonds: 2005 Series A-2 Bonds: 2005 Series A-3 Bonds: ISIN Numbers 2005 Series A-1 Bonds: 2005 Series A-2 Bonds: 2005 Series A-3 Bonds:
+The issuance and settlement of the 2006 Bonds is not conditioned on the listing of the 2006 Bonds on the Irish Stock Exchange.
+CUSIP Numbers 2006 Series A-1 Bonds: 83714R BA 0 2006 Series A-2 Bonds: 83714R BB 8 International Securities Identification Numbers (ISIN) 2006 Series A-1 Bonds: US83714RBA05 2006 Series A-2 Bonds: US83714RBB87 European Common Codes 2006 Series A-1 Bonds: 026106877 2006 Series A-2 Bonds: 026106915

-THE 2005 BONDS AND ALL BONDS HERETOFORE OR HEREAFTER ISSUED UNDER THE GENERAL RESOLUTION ARE LIMITED OBLIGATIONS OF THE CORPORATION, A NONPROFIT, PUBLIC BENEFIT CORPORATION ORGANIZED PURSUANT TO THE LAWS OF THE STATE OF SOUTH CAROLINA, AND DO NOT CONSTITUTE A DEBT, LIABILITY OR OBLIGATION OF THE STATE OF SOUTH CAROLINA OR OF ANY AGENCY OR POLITICAL SUBDIVISION THEREOF, OR A PLEDGE OF THE FULL FAITH AND CREDIT OF THE STATE OF SOUTH CAROLINA OR OF ANY AGENCY OR POLITICAL SUBDIVISION THEREOF, INCLUDING THE AUTHORITY.
+THE 2006 BONDS AND ALL BONDS HERETOFORE OR HEREAFTER ISSUED UNDER THE GENERAL RESOLUTION ARE LIMITED OBLIGATIONS OF THE CORPORATION, A NONPROFIT, PUBLIC BENEFIT CORPORATION ORGANIZED PURSUANT TO THE LAWS OF THE STATE OF SOUTH CAROLINA, AND DO NOT CONSTITUTE A DEBT, LIABILITY OR OBLIGATION OF THE STATE OF SOUTH CAROLINA OR OF ANY AGENCY OR POLITICAL SUBDIVISION THEREOF, OR A PLEDGE OF THE FULL FAITH AND CREDIT OF THE STATE OF SOUTH CAROLINA OR OF ANY AGENCY OR POLITICAL SUBDIVISION THEREOF, INCLUDING THE AUTHORITY.
 THE CORPORATION HAS NO TAXING POWER.